home-assistant/home-assistant.io/source/_integrations/androidtv_remote.markdown

 {% details "YAML Lovelace example" %}

-Add a Vertical Stack card, click on show code editor, replace code with the following code.
+Add a Manual card with the following code.
 Replace all instances of `living_room_tv` with your entity ID.
 Tip: inside the code editor press `ctrl+F` to do the replace all.